theonlyjaypas/linkedinjobpostings/README.md

 ## About the Dataset

-The dataset is a collection of job postings on LinkedIn between 2023 and 2024, consisting of close to 124,000 postings from a wide range of companies and industries.
+The dataset is a collection of job postings on LinkedIn between 2023 and 2024, consisting of close to 124,000 postings from a wide range of companies and industries, it is HISTORIC.
 Each posting includes:

 - Job titles and roles
 - Company names